Resources for connecting with the Latino Community

 1. Tutoring on Fridays with students from HOLA at Emma Elementary (which has a high Latina/Latino population).
 Contact student Kaley Fry (firstname.lastname@example.org) to get involved.

 2. Contact Professor Ellen Bailey, who has developed a Service-Learning Designated Language 120 Spanish course that works with ESL students.
-Unfortunately, she is not able to offer it Spring 2012, but next year it should be available!

 3. Professor Dr. Michelle Bettencourt's Spanish 300 "Oral Skills" class is also Service-Learning Designated.
 She and her students are working with the Together We Read program doing Spanish-English translation.
 She also has students working with a number of other organizations in the local Latino community.

 More local resources for connecting with and supporting the Latino Community: